Pretty Printing in OCaml

 Break hints (or line-break–hints) allow us to tell the formatter: you may or may not break the line here.
 They are written as "@;" and—importantly—take two integer parameters like this: "@;<1 2>".

-1. The first one is called “fits” and specifies how many spaces (zero or more) should be printed in case the expression fits on a single line.
+1. The first one is called “fits”—it specifies how many spaces (zero or more) should be printed if the expression fits on a single line.

-2. The second one is called “breaks” and specifies how many spaces of indentation should be used after the line break, in case the expression does not fit on a single line.
+2. The second one is called “breaks”—it specifies how many spaces of indentation should be used after the line break if the expression does not fit on a single line.

 Boxes